U.S. flag

 • Congenital anomalies: Fetal sacrococcygeal teratoma, fetal thyroid goiter

-• Polyhydramnios: Fetus is often in unstable lie, unable to engage
+• Polyhydramnios: The fetus is often in an unstable lie, unable to engage

-• Oligohydramnios: Fetus is unable to turn to vertex due to lack of fluid
+• Oligohydramnios: Fetus is unable to turn to the vertex due to lack of fluid

-• Laxity of the maternal abdominal wall: Uterus falls forward, the fetus is unable to engage in the pelvis.
+• Laxity of the maternal abdominal wall: The Uterus falls forward, and the fetus cannot engage in the pelvis.

 • History and Physical